quoteTrade/quote-trade-telegram-trading-bot/README.md

-# Telegram Quote Trade Bot
+# Quote Trade Telegram Bot With Client API
 This is a **Node.js & TypeScript** Telegram bot that allows users to trade directly from Telegram.

 ## 🚀 Features